ClassiCube/ClassiCube/readme.txt

 * Note that if the server has disabled hacks, some of the key combinations will have no affect.
 * Pressing F6 to change view distance can improve performance by limiting the number of visible chunks.
 * Pressing F7 to toggle VSync on or off.
 On minimises CPU usage, whereas off maximises chunk loading speed.

+=== Client commands ===
+ClassicalSharp comes with a number of built in commands.
+You can see a list of them by typing /client commands, and you can see help for a given command for typing /client help [command name].